aibartrsnbv-source/SQL_PROJECT/README.md

 | 185      | looker     | 49           | 103,795          |

-*Table of the most optimal skills for data analyst sorted by demand count*
+*Table of the most optimal skills for data analyst sorted by demand count.*

 Here's a breakdown of the most optimal skills for Data Analysts in 2023:
 - **Core Data Skills:** PSQL and Excel remain foundational, with demand counts of 398 and 256 respectively.
 While their average salaries are slightly lower ($97,237 for SQL and $87,288 for Excel), these skills are essential for data processing, manipulation, and reporting.